-This paper covers the design and evaluation of interactive computer systems with a focus on users studies.
-Topics covered include: designing and performing user studies ethnography, automated usability evaluation, and ethical issues involved in studying human-computer interaction.
+This paper covers the design and evaluation of interactive computer systems with a focus on user studies.
+Topics covered include: designing and performing user studies, ethnography, automated usability evaluation, and ethical issues involved in studying human-computer interaction.

 Students should be be able to

 - Identify major techniques for designing and evaluating systems involving user-interaction

 - Select appropriate design/evaluation techniques and justify their relevance for particular tasks

 - Design, perform and report on a practical user-based software evaluation task

 - Recognise how ethical issues impact on user-based evaluation activities and defend the use of particular evaluation techniques

 COMP425/525 Topics in Human-Computer Interaction